WesleyChoi/jotbot/README.md

 How does JotBot work?
 We used Chrome's capture tab function as well as Google Tesseract's OCR (Optical Character Recognition) capabilities to be able to extract information from your browser every time you click on the extension.

-Please feel free to ask questions or contact us, and thank you for visiting our project!
+Please feel free to ask questions or contact me, and thank you for visiting my project!

-- Wesley Choi and Kailey Chew